Salvia officinalis: Taxonomy

-Extracts of Salvia officinalis and S. lavandulaefolia are under preliminary research for their potential effects on human brain function.
-The thujone present in Salvia extracts may be neurotoxic.

-Cultivars
+Etymology

+The specific epithet officinalis refers to plants with a well-established medicinal or culinary value.

+Salvia officinalis has numerous common names.
+Some of the best-known are sage, common sage, garden sage, golden sage, kitchen sage, true sage, culinary sage, Dalmatian sage, and broadleaf sage.
+Cultivated forms include purple sage and red sage.

+Distribution and habitat

+Native to the Mediterranean region, it has been naturalized in many places throughout the world.

+Cultivation

 In favourable conditions in the garden, S. officinalis can grow to a substantial size (1 square metre or more), but a number of cultivars are more compact.
 As such they are valued as small ornamental flowering shrubs, rather than for their herbal properties.
 Some provide low ground cover, especially in sunny dry environments.
 Like many herbs they can be killed by a cold wet winter, especially if the soil is not well drained.
 But they are easily propagated from summer cuttings, and some cultivars are produced from seeds.